Kolkata Metro: Blue Line

-Blue Line has a total length of 32.13 km serving 26 Kolkata Metro stations, of which 15 are underground, 9 are elevated and 2 at-grade.
+Blue Line has a total length of 32.13 km serving 26 Kolkata Metro stations, of which 15 are underground, nine are elevated and two at-grade.
 It uses the broad gauge tracks.
 It was the first underground railway to be built in India, with the first trains running in October 1984 and the full stretch that had been initially planned completed and operational by February 1995.
 The southward extension of the Blue Line to an elevated corridor from Tollygunge to New Garia was constructed and opened in two phases, Mahanayak Uttam Kumar to Kavi Nazrul in 2009 and Kavi Nazrul to Kavi Subhash in 2010.
 Another extension constructed was the 2.59 km elevated corridor from Dum Dum to Noapara in 2013.
 The last 4.13 km extension from Noapara to Dakshineswar opened in 2021, thus completing the Blue line.

 A northward extension from Dum Dum to Dakshineswar (6.20 km) was sanctioned and included in the 2010–2011 budget at a cost of ₹227.53 crore.
 The commercial operations for Dum Dum to Noapara (2.09 km) were commissioned in March 2013, and construction from Noapara to Dakshineswar with an interchange with Pink Line at Baranagar (2.38 km) is being executed by RVNL.
 This section is opened on 23 February 2021 for general public.

-An upgrade of the existing signaling system from Indian Railways Signalling to Communication Based Train Control was proposed by Metro Railway, Kolkata, at a cost of ₹467 crore, and was sent to Indian Railways.
-Work is also ongoing to upgrade its old stainless steel third rail to more modern and sustainable aluminium third rail.
-This could help reduce energy loss by about 84% and solve the problem of voltage drops.
-This also decrease the time interval between trains to just 90 seconds from 5 minutes.
-Indian Railways approved the proposal, installation work of Communication Based Train Control signal is expected to be started after conversation of third rail (which is expected to be completed within 2 years) and will be completed within 2–3 years.
+An upgrade of the existing signalling system from Indian Railways signalling to Communication-Based Train Control (CBTC) was proposed by Metro Railway, Kolkata, at a cost of ₹467 crore, and was subsequently approved by Indian Railways.
+As part of the line's modernization, the underground section's stainless-steel third rail was replaced with a high-conductivity aluminium third rail, with the upgrade completed in May 2026.
+The upgrade reduced energy losses by about 84% and mitigated voltage drops.
+It is expected to support the future implementation of CBTC, enabling train headways to be reduced from five minutes to as little as 90 seconds, while also lowering carbon emissions over the system's operational lifetime.

 On July 28, 2025, cracks were detected in the last four columns of the Line-1 Up platform at Kavi Subhash station.
 So, the Line-1 platforms of the station were closed to passengers as a safety measure and the trains are being terminated Shahid Khudiram station.
 However, the empty rakes would continue to run up to the station for reversal and maintenance at its depot.
 On investigation, it was found that the damage on the columns supporting the platforms were weakened beyond repair.
 So, Metro Authorities decided to raze the entire Line-1 complex of the station (keeping the tracks intact) and rebuild it.
 E-tenders were floated and the work is expected to be completed within ten months.